DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

 \subsubsection{Other Operators}

-Here, we describe other standard operators that \docetl supports; technically, while all of these operators could be implemented using just map and reduce, we include them in \docetl for convenience.
-We plan to add other operators in the future, such as sorting.

-\topic{Filter} The filter operation independently retains documents from the input dataset based on a condition specified through a LLM prompt, which is a Jinja2 template that can reference one or more keys in the document.

-\topic{Equijoin} The equijoin operator joins two datasets, using an LLM to compare two documents.
-A \ttt{comparison\_prompt} provides the prompt for comparison, designed to elicit a binary answer from the LLM, which must reference the documents as \ttt{left} and \ttt{right}.
-Note that the equijoin definition does not need to include an output schema, as left and right documents are merged to produce the outputs.
+While expressible using map and reduce, the following operators are added for convenience.
+We plan to add other operators (e.g., sort) in the future. \textbf{Filter} retains documents based on a condition specified in an LLM prompt, which uses a Jinja2 template referencing one or more document keys. \textbf{Equijoin} joins two datasets by comparing documents in pairs, using a \ttt{comparison\_prompt} designed to elicit a binary answer from the LLM, referencing the documents as \ttt{left} and \ttt{right}.
+The equijoin operation doesn't require an output schema, as the left and right documents are merged to produce the results.